dpck/depack/README.md

 ## **CLI**

-The package `depack` can be used from the command line interface to create bundles or compiled packages for the given entry file.
+_Depack_ can be used from the command line interface to create bundles or compiled packages for the given entry file.

 ```sh
 depack -h